Gromov-Hausdorff limits of immortal K\"ahler-Ricci flows: Introduction

 \subsection{Acknowledgements}

-We are grateful to G\'abor Sz\'ekelyhidi for very useful discussions, and to Shouhei Honda, Wenshuai Jiang, Xiaochun Rong, and Song Sun for email communications.
-The third-named author thanks Yifan Guo for discussions about Poincar\'e inequalities on minimal surfaces.
+We are grateful to G\'abor Sz\'ekelyhidi for very useful discussions, and to Shouhei Honda, Wenshuai Jiang and Xiaochun Rong for email communications, to Yifan Guo and Lei Zhang for discussions about Poincar\'e inequalities on minimal surfaces, and to Jian Song and Jacob Sturm for pointing out a mistake in an earlier draft.
+The last-named author also thanks Song Sun and Keshu Zhou for helpful discussions.
 The first-named author is supported by Hong Kong RGC grants No. 14300623 and No. 14304225, and an Asian Young Scientist Fellowship.
 The second-named author was partially supported by NSF grant DMS-2404599.